How to Resolve Error 0x80072F8F in Windows Update

 Make sure Windows Defender Firewall isn't blocking Windows Update connections:

-- Open Windows Settings by pressing the Windows + I keys simultaneously
+1. Open Windows Settings (press Windows + I keys).

-- Go to "Privacy & security" and then select "Windows Security"
+2. Go to "Privacy & security," then select "Windows Security."

-- Click on "Firewall & network protection" to access the firewall settings
+3. Click on "Firewall & network protection" to open firewall settings.

-- As a diagnostic test, you can temporarily disable the firewall to check if it's causing the problem
+4. To test, you can turn off the firewall for a short time to see if it's causing the issue.

-- If Windows Update works correctly with the firewall disabled, you'll need to configure appropriate exceptions for the update services
+5. If Windows Update works with the firewall off, you'll need to add exceptions for the update services.

 Solution 4: Run the Windows Update Troubleshooter